 When storing leftover brownies you can keep them on the counter in an airtight container as long as the house isn’t too warm.
 If the house is warm wrap and store brownies in the fridge to keep the caramel from getting too soft.

 German Chocolate Caramel Brownies can be stored this way for up to a week.
 Or wrap tightly and store in the freezer for up to 4 months.
 Quick tip - for easy snacking cut the brownies into bite size squares before putting in the freezer!

 - ⅓ cup condensed milk

 - 1 cup chopped pecans, optional

 - 1 cup chocolate chips

 - ½ cup condensed milk

-- Preheat oven to 350° and grease a 13x9 baking dish or line with parchement paper.
+- Pre-heat oven to 350° and grease a 13x9 baking dish or line with parchment paper.
 Set pan aside.